 Jehovah Shalom, Our God provides peace.

-This week take some time to praise God, our Jehovah Shalom, for his holiness.
-This week when you pray each time you say ‘God’ pause… remember how Holy his name is.
+This week, praise God, our Jehovah Shalom, for his holiness.
+This week when you pray, each time you say ‘God’ pause… remember how Holy his name is.

 For more studies on the names of God, see this section of my website.